 The permanent fix for a vehicle that overheats depends on what’s causing it to overheat.
 Nonetheless, professionals can get to the bottom of the issue and prevent constant engine overheating.

-To find the cause of your issue, enter your vehicle reg and postcode into our online booking tool to compare garages near you and find the best one to fix your overheating car.
+To find the cause of your issue, enter your vehicle reg and postcode into our online booking tool to book a visual inspection for your radiator repair at a garage near you.
 You can filter by distance, availability or price and see the unfiltered ratings and reviews of every garage to find the best one for you.

 You can only drive an overheating car about a quarter-mile or 30-60 seconds.
 If you notice any of the warning signs mentioned above, it’s not advisable to continue your journey.
 Instead, you should call a recovery truck and get towed to a local garage for a repair.
 It’s not ideal to continue driving a car that overheats since it can cause irreparable engine damage.

 Why Is My Car Overheating Even Though It Has Coolant in It?